 First off, yes, pine needles are acidic.
 And if you used pine needle compost exclusively, it might be too much for your veggies.
 But pine needles have some wonderful benefits for your garden, including as a compost ingredient.

-Before you think about composting them, however, I should point out that pine needles make superb mulch.
+Before you think about composting them, however, I should point out that pine needles make superb mulch, like I said before.
 Like most any other mulch, they improve moisture retention in your soil, stabilize soil temperature, help control weeds, and they break down slowly, so you won’t need to mulch as often.

 For pine needle compost, it’s that last item that you need to be aware of.
 The waxy coating on the needles, known as a cuticle, makes it difficult for microorganisms to do their decomposition work.
 You can speed up the process somewhat by waiting until the needles are dry before you rake them up and add them to your compost heap.
 You can also shred them by running over them with your mower.